GuillaumeLeclerc/pcclusters2015/theoreticalAnalysis.md

 ```

 As you might remark, the values are almost perfectly linear.
 It was not expected but it will be very convinient for our analysis.
 As we are in exponential scale we can deduce that the number of steps for each starting point is logarithmic.
-To be more precise here is the approximate formula : $$ f(x) \simeq 7.44 \times 24.6(x - 1)$$
+To be more precise here is the approximate formula : $$ f(x) \simeq 7.44 + 24.6(x - 1)$$

 We now have the number of steps of the naive algorithm : $$ T\times f(\log_{10}(T)) = \mathcal{O}(T\log(T))$$